-Deborah sits on the Board of the American Arbitration Association (AAA), has trained arbitrators, and speaks on key arbitration-related topics.
+Deborah sat on the Board of the American Arbitration Association (AAA), has trained arbitrators, and speaks on key arbitration-related topics.
 She leverages this experience to advise clients on how to optimize operative arbitration provisions, take advantage of the arbitration process, and choose arbitrators.
 She also provides guidance on drafting and revising arbitration clauses.

 As a mediator, Deborah is particularly renowned for unraveling complex legal matters involving multiple issues and parties, often in a series of thoughtfully sequenced sessions with focused follow-up.
 Her mediation work has included business relationship and partnership disputes, catastrophic injuries and mass torts, complex commercial transactions of all types, construction cases, confidential employment matters (including class actions, statutory claims, executive contracts and trade secrets), government contracts and public interest issues, healthcare, insurance contract and coverage disputes, and oil and gas controversies.
 As an arbitrator, Deborah has served as the sole arbitrator and chaired panels involving an array of disputes that fall broadly within the categories of appellate, commercial, employment, energy, healthcare, and large, complex cases.

 The 2019 edition of The Best Lawyers in America named Deborah as Dallas Arbitration Lawyer of the Year.
 In 2016, Deborah was selected to the National Law Journal’s inaugural ADR Champions list.
-She is a Fellow of the College of Commercial Arbitrators and a member of the American Law Institute.
+She is a Fellow of the College of Commercial Arbitrators and a former member of the American Law Institute.
 The Texas Chapter of the American Board of Trial Advocates honored Deborah as the Texas Judge of the Year in 1999.
 She has been a member of the Executive Board at SMU’s Dedman School of Law since 1998 and received the Distinguished Alumni Award for Judicial Service from Southern Methodist University in 2002.
 In 2017, she received the Distinguished Alumni award from the University of Texas at Dallas.

 While on the bench, Deborah was a driving force behind the creation of the Texas Access to Justice Commission, which works to ensure that low-income Texans have access to justice in civil legal matters.
-In recognition of her efforts, Deborah is the recipient of the Harold F. Kleinman Award from the Texas Equal Access to Justice Foundation and the Merrill L. Hartman Award from Legal Aid of Northwest Texas.
+In recognition of her efforts, Deborah is the recipient of the Harold F. Kleinman Award from the Texas Access to Justice Foundation and the Merrill L. Hartman Award from Legal Aid of Northwest Texas.

 - Fellow, College of Commercial Arbitrators (2016-present)